orangemn6/docs/content/personal/listens/DAMN..md

 [[DUCKWORTH]]

 **Overview**: A more direct and concise album, _DAMN._ examines dualities such as love vs. lust, pride vs. humility, and fear vs. faith.
-It has a personal and spiritual undertone, questioning destiny, karma, and morality.
+It has a [[personal/index|personal]] and spiritual undertone, questioning destiny, karma, and morality.

 **Notable Tracks**: _“HUMBLE.,” “DNA.,” “LOVE.”_